knovator/pagecreator/libs/node/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`@knovator/pagecreator-node` is built with intent to build pages that are depend on backend data, or someway admin can change how page will look like.
+`@knovator/pagecreator-node` is built with intent to build pages that are depend on backend data, and admin can change how page will look like.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>